 The one-way analysis of variance (ANOVA) is used to determine whether there are any statistically significant differences between the means of two or more independent (unrelated) groups.
 In this section, we suppose that we have been provided samples of size n from m distinct populations and that we want to use these data to test the hypothesis that the m population means are equal.
-Since the mean of a random variable depends only on a single factor, namely, the sample the variable is from, this section, we assume that the data are normally distributed with the same (although unknown) variance σ^2 .
+Since the mean of a random variable depends only on a single factor, namely, the sample the variable is from, this scenario is said to constitute a one-way analysis of variance.
+In all of the models considered in this section, we assume that the data are normally distributed with the same (although unknown) variance σ^2 .